hanimustikaadi/Linear-Regression-with-USA-Data-Housing/README.md

 # Linear-Regression-with-USA-Data-Housing
 Linear Regression with USA Data Housing use Python Software.
-This Project describe about correlation between
+This Project describe about correlation between Average Area Income and Price